marcelomouta/QuantumSSP/README.md

 ```
 This is achieved by transforming the states |01010>|00110> into |01010>**|10000>** and measuring qubits 5 to 9, yelding the desired 16 in binary representation.

-## Oracle

-The constructed oracle for the subset search uses n + n + 1 qubits, where n is the length of the binary representation of the desired value.
-It uses the first n qubits as an auxiliary space to set the vector value corresponding to an index.
-It then sums that value to the following n qubits and resets the first n qubits in order to be able to sum over the remaining indices of the subset, while economizing space.
-Once all the values given by the selected indices are summed, a phase flip is then applied to last qubit controlled on whether the subset sum equals the desired value.

 [^count]: https://qiskit.org/textbook/ch-labs/Lab06_Grover_search_with_an_unknown_number_of_solutions.html